Before you begin

 - Check that your computer has an Internet connection.

-- Open iTunes on your computer.
-With the cable that came with your iPhone, connect your iPhone to your computer.
+- With the cable that came with your iPhone, connect your iPhone to your computer.
+Locate your device on your computer.

-- Wait while iTunes detects and activates your iPhone:
+- Wait while your computer detects and activates your iPhone:

-- If iTunes shows, "Set up as New" or "Restore from Backup," it means that iTunes activated your iPhone.
+- If you see an alert that shows "Set up as New" or "Restore from Backup", it means your iPhone is activated.

-- If an error in iTunes says that the SIM card isn't compatible, contact your carrier.
+- If you get an error message on your computer that says that the SIM card isn't compatible or is invalid, contact your carrier.